abidoumkr/abidoumkr/README.md

 - Create cool and useful personal projects
 - Learn C, C++, and C# for software and game dev
 - Explore OS development with HolyC and TempleOS
+- Have an HTB certificate
+- Create gadgets like the zero pinball machine with boards like the ESP32, Raspberry Pico...
+- Code my own portfolio
+- Read more

 ---